En-Ayman-dev/TechVision/DEPLOYMENT_GUIDE.md

     *   **How to install**: Go to the official [Node.js website](https://nodejs.org/) and download the **LTS** (Long-Term Support) version.
 The installer will guide you through the process.
     *   **Verify installation**: Open your terminal or command prompt and type `node -v`.
 You should see a version number (e.g., `v20.11.0`).

 *   **Git**: This is a version control system used for managing code.
+While not strictly necessary for local development, it's essential for collaboration and deployment.
     *   **How to install**: Go to the [Git website](https://git-scm.com/downloads) and download the version for your operating system.
     *   **Verify installation**: In your terminal, type `git --version`.
 You should see a version number.

 ### 1.2.
 Getting the Project Code

-You have the project files, but if you were starting on a new machine, you would typically "clone" the project repository using Git.
+You already have the project files.
+If you were starting on a new machine, you would typically "clone" the project repository using Git.

 ```bash
 # In your terminal, navigate to where you want to store the project, then run: